pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-10-31-pumpkin-pie.markdown

 - plain nonfat greek yogurt
 - yogurt
 - gluten free
 Description: Alliterations aside, this pumpkin pie is made with a protein powder and oat flour crust, and features a filling of pumpkin puree, liquid monk fruit, and no added sugars.
-For some healthy <a href="/misc/fats">fats</a>, mix some chopped nuts into the filling, or sprinkle on top of the pie.
+For some healthy <a href="/misc/fats">fats</a>, mix some chopped <a href="/misc/nuts">nuts</a> into the filling, or sprinkle on top of the pie.
 For more pumpkin recipes, see my <a href="pumpkin-bread">Protein Pumpkin Loaf</a>, <a href="pancake">Pumpkin Protein Pancakes</a>, or <a href="oats-pumpkin">Pumpkin Pie Protein Overnight Oats</a>
 Instructions:
 - Preheat your oven to 350F.
 Liberally grease a 9" metal pie pan with oil spray